IPL 8: Sunrisers Hyderabad were always in control, says coach Moody

-Despite Chris Morris’ last cameo SRH coach believes SRH were always in the game
+Despite Chris Morris’ last cameo Sunrisers Hyderabad coach Tom Mooody believes the team were always in the game against RR; seven-run win helped Warner & Co stay in contention for the play-offs

 It was a run-riot at the Brabourne Stadium yesterday with Sunrisers Hyderabad coming out triumphant in the end.